 All products are printed in the UK, using the latest digital presses and a giclée printmaking process.

 We only use premium branded inks, and colours are independently verified to last between 100 and 200 years.

 Anchor model - method of production

 Scale: Unknown.
-A model depicting the method of manufacturing a common anchor, 1829, made entirely in iron and painted black.
+A model depicting the method of manufacturing a common anchor, 1829, and made entirely in iron and painted black.
 The model shows a flat rectangular box which tapers at one end and is welded and formed into an irregular tapering rod, square in section, which finishes in a point.
-The box consists of a flat lid held on by a single rectangular shaped polished iron hoop, inside of which are loose scraps of iron.
-The number '6' has been stamped on the iron hoop and the number '1' on the square tapering rod.
-The model is the first in a series of seven models (SLR1931 and SLR2874-SLR2879) showing how an anchor is formed.
+The box comprises of a flat lid held on by a single rectangular shaped polished iron hoop, inside of which is loose scraps of iron.
+The number "5" has been stamped on the iron hoop and the number "1" on the square tapering rod.
+Third in a series of seven models (SLR1931 and SLR2874-SLR2879) showing how an anchor is formed.